Course Descriptions

 Concentration(s): Children's Rights (JD)

-Students work with assigned attorneys from Children's Legal Services of San Diego (representing abused and neglected children) and Dependency Legal Services of San Diego (representing parents) to provide legal services in dependency court proceedings.
-Students are exposed to a wide variety of experiences, such as interviewing clients; presenting evidence during bench trials; preparing briefs and memoranda; participating in settlement conferences; conducting field work with investigators; and making court appearances as necessary and appropriate.
-Dependency Clinic students must commit 16 hours per week to their Clinic work, in addition to a one-hour weekly classroom component.
+Clinic students assist attorneys from Children’s Legal Services of San Diego (CLSSD) or Dependency Legal Services of San Diego (DLSSD) in the representation of abused and neglected children or their parents, respectively, in Dependency Court proceedings.
+Dependency Court is the division of Juvenile Court where all decisions are made as to the legal rights of children who are found to be abused or neglected.
+Dependency Clinic students are exposed to a wide variety of experiences, such as interviewing clients and witnesses; presenting evidence during bench trials; preparing briefs and memoranda; participating in Child and Family Team meetings, conducting field work with investigators; and making court appearances as necessary and appropriate.
+Dependency Clinic interns must work at least 16 hours per week with their supervising attorneys.
+In addition, clinic students meet as a group once weekly for a one-hour classroom component.
 Students must have completed or be enrolled in Evidence, Civil Procedure and Child Rights and Remedies.
-Clinic slots are limited; students must obtain a permission slip from Professor Robert Fellmeth or Elisa Weichel in order to register for the course.
+Clinic slots are limited; students must obtain a permission slip from Professor Jessica Heldman to register for the course.

 Note: This clinic may be applied as the required clinic for the Children's Rights Concentration (JD).